-Our goal is to obtain spatially-explicit information on the wolverine population, connectivity, and habitat relationships in the largely unstudied and vitally important international transboundary linkage region.
+Our goal was to obtain spatially-explicit information on the wolverine population, connectivity, and habitat relationships in the largely unstudied and vitally important international transboundary linkage region.

-We are surveying wolverine occurrence using a systematic sampling design consistent with past wolverine research in the Canadian Rockies to enable data pooling and large-scale analyses.
-Three replicate monthly surveys are conducted within each survey year to incorporate detectability into occupation estimates.
+We surveyed wolverine occurrence using a systematic sampling design consistent with past wolverine research in the Canadian Rockies to enable data pooling and large-scale analyses.
+Three replicate monthly surveys were conducted within each survey year to incorporate detectability into occupation estimates.

 Figure 2.
-Greater study area for noninvasive sampling of wolverine population in contect of areas previously sampled in the transboundary Rocky and Columbia Mountains.
+Greater study area for noninvasive sampling of wolverine population in context of areas previously sampled in the transboundary Rocky and Columbia Mountains.

 2014 Annual Report